Never underestimate the value of routine dental checkups in West Hills, CA

 How frequently should you get a dental checkup?

 It always depends on an individual’s age and their oral hygiene habits.
-According to the majority of periodontists, ideally every 3 months is recommended for adults, which scientifically is proven that dental plaque is formed within 90 days.
+According to most periodontists, dental checkup and cleaning is recommended ideally every 3 months for adult patients, and the reason for that is scientifically is proven; dental plaque is formed within 90 days.
 That is frequent enough to monitor changes in your oral health and diagnose a new problem early.
 However, some young patients may need less frequent visits.
 If you have recently had a major procedure, we may recommend a follow-up appointment.
 Additionally, people with periodontal disease often need an accelerated schedule of checkups and cleanings to help combat the infection.